Margaret Hurley

 Margaret Ellen Hurley (née Morse; September 10, 1909 – August 29, 2015) was an American politician in the state of Washington.
-Hurley served in the Washington House of Representatives as a Democrat from the 3rd district from 1953–1979, succeeding her husband, Joseph E. Hurley.
-She served in the Washington State Senate from 1979–1984, to replace the unexpired term of Katherine Reid.
+Hurley served in the Washington House of Representatives as a Democrat from the 3rd district from 1953 to 1979, succeeding her husband, Joseph E. Hurley.
+She served in the Washington State Senate from 1979 to 1984, to replace the unexpired term of Katherine Reid.
 On both occasions, she was succeeded by Lois Stratton.